cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 ### Description
 In Lab 2 we will establish a Layer-3 VPN named *`carrots`* which will use SRv6 transport and which will include the Amsterdam and Rome containers connected to **xrd01** and **xrd07**.
 We will also preconfigure VRF *`radish`* on **xrd07**, which we'll make use of in Lab 3.

-The VRF instances and their interfaces have been preconfigured, so we'll focus on the SRv6 BGP configuration.
-Once the L3VPN is established and you run test traffic between Amsterdam and Rome we will then setup SRv6-TE traffic steering from Amsterdam to specific Rome prefixes.
+Once the L3VPN is established we will then setup SRv6-TE traffic steering from Amsterdam such that traffic to Rome prefix A will take a differnt path than traffic to Rome prefix B.

 ## Contents
 - [Lab 2: Configure SRv6 L3VPN and SRv6-TE \[20 Min\]](#lab-2-configure-srv6-l3vpn-and-srv6-te-20-min)